🎧 Prefer to listen to the podcast or watch the video? Jump to listen to the podcast & watch the video.

 7 Proven Estate Tax Planning Strategies for High-Net-Worth Families

 The IRS has confirmed that gifts made using the elevated exemption will not be “clawed back” even if the exemption later decreases.
-This is a critical planning opportunity that many families are leaving on the table.
+This is an important planning consideration for families whose estates exceed or approach the current thresholds.

-In 2026, the annual gift tax exclusion is $18,000 per recipient (indexed).
+In 2026, the annual gift tax exclusion is $19,000 per recipient (indexed).
 Beyond that, individuals can make lifetime gifts up to the full exemption amount without incurring gift tax.
-For a married couple with a $20 million estate, systematically gifting assets now — into trusts or directly to heirs — can permanently reduce the taxable estate before the cliff hits.
+For a married couple with a taxable estate above $30 million, systematically gifting assets — into trusts or directly to heirs — can permanently reduce the taxable estate.

 Consult a qualified estate planning attorney and tax professional before executing large lifetime gifts, as they interact with your overall estate plan, Medicaid eligibility, and basis planning.